-- Companies looking to scale – as it’s important to iron out any kinks in processes and procedures before scaling (when small problems quickly become magnified).
+- Companies looking to scale – as it’s important to iron out any kinks in processes and procedures in the data before scaling (when small problems quickly become magnified).

 - Medium and large-scale enterprises – those that have scaled, but are still experiencing growing pains.

-Applying the 8Ds is a matter of working through the eight steps in order.
-Here’s an overview of the disciplines that form the 8D framework;
+Applying the 8Ds is a matter of working through the eight disciplines in order.
+Here’s an overview of those steps and disciplines that form the 8D framework;

 - D1: Create a team